Posterior asymptotics in Wasserstein metrics on the real line: Introduction

 There are a wide number of applications of Wasserstein metrics, \eg\ Wasserstein generative adversarial networks (GAN; \cite{arjovsky2017wasserstein,gulrajani2017improved}), approximate Markov chain Monte Carlo (MCMC; \cite{rudolf2018perturbation}), distributionally robust optimization (DRO; \cite{kuhn2019wasserstein}) and clustering (\cite{biau2008performance, laloe2010quantization}).
 However, exhaustive study on statistical properties such as the convergence behavior of the empirical measure with respect to $W_p$ have been conducted only recently, see \cite{bobkov2019one, fournier2015rate, weed2019sharp, dereich2013constructive}.
 In particular, the great success of Wasserstein GAN in machine learning society accelerated the study of Wasserstein metrics in statistics community as a discrepancy measure between probabilities; \cite{singh2018nonparametric, liang2018well, biau2018some}.
 Recently, \cite{bernton2019jrssb} proposed the use of the Wasserstein distance in the implementation of Approximate Bayesian Computation (ABC) to approximate the posterior distribution.
 In nonparametric Bayesian inference, \cite{nguyen2013convergence, chae2019bayesianConsistency} used Wasserstein metrics to study asymptotic properties of posterior distributions, but $W_p$ was considered as a distance between mixing distributions rather than a distance between mixture densities themselves.
 As a result, the Wasserstein metrics in these papers yielded a stronger topology than the total variation distance on the space of density functions.
-In general, $W_p$, $1 \leq p < \infty$, is regarded as a weak metric because it metrizes the weak convergence in a bounded metric space.
+In general, $W_p$, $1 \leq p < \infty$, metrizes the weak convergence of probability measures in a bounded metric space.
+Specifically, if the diameter of the underlying metric space is bounded by 1, one has the relationship $d_P^2 \leq W_1 \leq 2d_P \leq d_V$, where $d_P$ and $d_V$ are \Levy-Prokhorov and total variation distances, see \cite{gibbs2002choosing}.
+In an unbounded metric space, the second and third inequalities do not hold because $W_1$ is not a bounded metric.